csantanapr/ato-serverless-swift/README.md

 ## Setup Twilio Free trial account
 - Get a trial account and request a phone number [Twilio](https://www.twilio.com)
 - Request a phone number for SMS
-- Configure the phone number with a SMS webbhook
+- Configure the phone number with a SMS
 - When you deploy the action using `deloy.sh` the Web Action URL will print
+- Setup a WebHook for the phone number using the URL from the previous step

 # Deploy
 Run the `deploy.sh` script